In the case of a Family Law proceeding, this article discusses a case note regarding spousal fraud.

-The recent High Court decision of Cassegrain v Gerard Cassegrain & Co Pty Ltd HCA 2 was concerned with the fraud exception to indefeasibility contained in the Real Property Act 1900 (NSW) (“the Act”).
+In the High Court decision of Cassegrain v Gerard Cassegrain & Co Pty Ltd HCA 2, the Court was concerned with the fraud exception to indefeasibility contained in the Real Property Act 1900 (NSW) (“the Act”).

 The decision considered whether a joint tenant’s title to a property was “defeasible” (i.e. liable to being annulled or declared void) as a result of the other joint tenant’s fraud.

-The dairy farm was fraudulently transferred to a director of a company and his wife (i.e. the appellant in these proceedings) as joint tenants.
+A dairy farm in NSW was previously owned by the respondents company and was fraudulently transferred to a director of a company and his wife (I.e. the appellant in these proceedings) as joint tenants.

 The director later transferred the property to his wife for consideration of “$1.00.”

 The company sought to recover the dairy farm from the wife.

 The company’s argument was that the husband was “the wife’s agent” for the purpose of registering her as joint tenant of the land.
 The company did not allege that the wife was a participant in, or had notice of, the husband’s fraud at the time the property passed to them as joint tenants.

 Reference was made to the following sections of the Act:

 - Section 42 of the Act provides that the estate or interest of a registered proprietor under the Act is indefeasible, “except in case of fraud;” and